PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-13 10:23:20
+Last updated: 2024-04-13 16:54:26
-Random Quote: Summer will end soon enough, and childhood as well.  -  Eddard Stark
+Random Quote: That went surprisingly well.
+You came off like a naive idiot - and naive idiots are not a threat. - Viktor Bryukhanov